GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-rulebase-common.md

 [`add-soy-comment`][action-add-soy-comment]
 : adds a rendered Closure Template (soy) template as issue comment

+[`create-version-from-property`][action-create-version-from-property]
+: creates a version based on an event's property value

 [`log-event`][action-log-event]
 : appends the event's properties to Gerrit's log